 g6 general-purpose instance family

-Introduction: Built on the SHENLONG architecture, g6 instances offload many virtualization features to dedicated hardware.
-This reduces virtualization overhead and provides stable and predictable ultra-high performance.
+Overview: Built on the SHENLONG Architecture, g6 instances offload many virtualization functions to dedicated hardware.
+This design reduces virtualization overhead and provides stable and predictable high performance.

-High packet forwarding rate scenarios, such as live comments and telecommunication service forwarding.
+Workloads with high packet forwarding rates, such as live comments and telecommunication service forwarding.

 Enterprise applications of various types and sizes.